 ABOUT THE BLEND

 The main component of our Butter Knife Blend comes from Brazil.
 Serra Negra, or "black mountain," is a Brazilian profile that captures the most classic flavour profile from Minas Gerais, the growing region including Carmo de Minas.
-This coffee is a workhorse with a reasonable price, making it a staple blend component.
+This coffee is a reasonably priced workhorse, making it a staple blend component.
 We cup for nuttiness, low acidity, and a heavy body.

-Due to the climate, varieties being grown, and picking and processing styles, Brazil Naturals also tend to express different flavours than naturally processed coffees from elsewhere in the world.
-While they often do show prominent fruit characteristics, the taste is closer to a coffee-cherry pulp rather than blueberry and strawberry notes we see from the finest Ethiopian Naturals.
+Due to the climate, growing varieties, and picking and processing styles, Brazilian Naturals also tend to express different flavours than naturally processed coffees elsewhere.
+While they often show prominent fruit characteristics, the taste is closer to a coffee-cherry pulp than the blueberry and strawberry notes we see from the finest Ethiopian Naturals.
 Brazil Naturals also tend to have lower acidity and heavier body or texture in the cup.

 The natural process of the Brazilian beans makes a difference here.
 The fruit is not removed until after the beans are thoroughly dried.
 Microorganisms present in the fruit and the environment will create fermentation in the coffee until it is completely dried and takes 15–25 days on average.

 Everyone knows Colombian coffee or thinks they do.
-To simply say Colombian coffee is like recommending a book by saying the name of the publisher.
-To really get to know Colombian coffee is to travel thousands of miles to see the country.
-Then, taste hundreds of cups, and wear out dozens of pairs of hiking boots touring coffee farms as our importer does.
+To get to know Colombian coffee is to travel thousands of miles to see the country.
+Then, taste hundreds of cups, and wear out dozens of hiking boots touring coffee farms as our importer does.

 Commercial production and export of coffee started in the first decade of the 1800s but remained somewhat limited until the 20th century.
 The establishment of the Federación Nacional de Cafeteros de Colombia was a tremendous boost to the national coffee industry.
 Colombia quickly established itself as a significant coffee-growing region, vying with Brazil for the top global producer.
-The Federación Nacional de Cafeteros de Colombia is a prominent NGO that provides various services and support to the country's coffee producers.
-Regardless of the size of their landholdings or the volume of their production, the FNC helps out.
+The Federación Nacional de Cafeteros de Colombia is a prominent NGO providing various services and support to coffee producers.
+Regardless of the size of their landholdings or production volume, the FNC helps out.

-The FNC also guarantees a purchase price for any coffee grown within Colombia, providing financial security to farmers.
-This is designed to eliminate some of the market pressures and provide reliable income to the coffee sector.
+The FNC also guarantees a purchase price for any coffee grown in Colombia, providing farmers with financial security.
+This is designed to eliminate some market pressures and provide reliable income to the coffee sector.
 The scientific arm of the organization, Cenicafé, is devoted to research, development, dissemination, and support throughout the country.
 They provide A wide-ranging extension service employing more than 1,500 field workers.
 They are deployed to consult farmers on soil management, processing techniques, variety selection, disease prevention and treatment, and other agricultural aspects of coffee farming.
-A tax is imposed on all coffee exports to fund this work and the other provisions and protections that the FNC offers.
+A tax is imposed on all coffee exports to fund this work and the FNC's other provisions and protections.

 Since our earliest days, our importer has had boots on the ground and spoons in the cup there.
-We fall in love repeatedly with the regional variations, the varieties, the landscape, the producers themselves.
-Our work sourcing strong, versatile workhorse coffees will keep you coming back for more.
+We fall in love repeatedly with the regional variations, the varieties, the landscape, and the producers themselves.
+Our work-sourcing of robust and versatile workhorse coffees will keep you coming back for more.